 On Thursday 19 March the Public Health Agency of Sweden made new recommendations regarding unnecessary domestic travel.

-To cancel your journey: Go to sj.se/searchorder and cancel your ticket.
-Your ticket will receive a credit value which you can use as payment or part payment the next time you purchase a SJ ticket.
-The credit value is equal to the original ticket price, minus the booking fee, and valid for 180 days.
-The credit value is on your original booking number.
-You do not need to contact us by phone or e-mail afterwards.
-Just remember not to throw away your booking number, keep it because it contains a value that you can use as payment or part payment at a later date!
+To cancel your journey: Go to sj.se/searchorder and cancel your ticket before departure.
+Your ticket will then receive a value which you can use as payment or partial payment the next time you purchase a SJ ticket.
+The value is equal to the original ticket price, minus the booking fee, and valid for 180 days from the date your journey should have taken place.
+This means that your new journey needs to be booked within 180 days, but the departure can be completed at a later date.
+The credit value is displayed when you rebook your journey.
+Remember to save your booking number because it contains the value!

 See further instruction for how to book a new ticket using your credit value here.